KaseyTheJackal/checkblenderupdates/README.md

 # Getting started
 1. A Mac, or hackintosh.
 Linux support will come later.
+2. Make sure remote automation is enabled in Safari.
+Enable the developer menu via `Preferences -> Advanced -> Show Develop menu in menu bar`, then go to `Develop -> Allow Remote Automation`
-2. Run `pip3 install selenium`, wait for it to install
+3. Run `pip3 install selenium` in the terminal, wait for it to install
-3. You should be good to go
+4. You should be good to go